 Amber colour palette

-Within Baltic Amber you will find myriads of color and shading, clarity and density.
-There are in fact 7 primary colors and over 250 variations within that coloration.
+Within Baltic amber, you will find myriads of colour and shading, clarity and density.
+There are 7 primary colours and over 250 variations within that colouration.

 Always warm, light and beautiful amber mala

-There are various tints within the rainbow spectrum that range from the palest yellow to rich yellow to blue, white, forest green, honey beige, smoky brown and many others within each of these colors.
-Because natural Baltic Amber is as varietal as nature itself, there are sometimes two or more colors or patterns within an individual piece of Baltic Amber.
+There are various tints within the rainbow spectrum that range from the palest yellow to rich yellow to blue, white, forest green, honey beige, smoky brown and many others within each of these colours.
+Because natural Baltic Amber is as varietal as nature itself, there are sometimes two or more colours or patterns within an individual piece of Baltic Amber.

 Amber drops are used for mandala practice

-In red shade Baltic Amber is especially rare and was formed when the Amber stayed in the air for long time.
+In red shade, Baltic Amber is especially rare and was formed when the Amber stayed in the air for a long time.
 Oxidation process, heat of the sun, fire in the ancient forest.
 Natural oxidation takes place in the air and the Amber interacts with oxygen and changes its color step by step.
-Transparent Amber becomes red color.
-This is a very long process: change in the shades of color could be noticed only after 50-70 years.
+Transparent Amber becomes red colour.
+This is a very long process: changes in the shades of colour could be noticed only after 50-70 years.

 Baltic amber has countless shades of colour – all malas are unique.